recallnet/recall-exporter/README.md

-# hoku-exporter
+# recall-exporter

-`hoku-exporter` is a service that exports metrics about
+`recall-exporter` is a service that exports metrics about
-* hoku validator node,
+* recall validator node,
-* hoku network.
+* recall network.

 ## ABI Wrapper Code Generation